Shadab-Akram/StickyNote/README.md

 ### Creating Notes

-Click the "Add Note" button in the toolbar to create a new sticky note.
+Click the "Add Note" button in the toolbar to create a new note in Nuxpad.
 Notes are automatically saved to your browser's local storage.

 ### Moving Notes